tlebchan/InsilicoValidation/README.md

 ```
 zcat tumor.fastq.gz | wc -l
 ```
+Details about futher steps can not be provided as they are protected *by NDA*.
+Below provided common description of the following steps.

 2. Calculate the proportion of reads required to obtain desired purity.
+You can use the following equation to obtain required fraction of tumor reads in order to make a sample with $purity_{new}$

 $fraction = \frac{purity_{new} \cdot (1 - purity + 0.5 \cdot ploidy \cdot purity)}{purity \cdot (1 - purity_{new} + 0.5 \cdot ploidy \cdot purity_{new})}$